summa-dev/halo2-experiments/README.md

 Create a chip that performs a Poseidon hash leveraging the gadget provided by the Halo2 Library.
 Based on this implementation => https://github.com/jtguibas/halo2-merkle-tree/blob/main/src/circuits/poseidon.rs

-The PoseidonChip, compared to the Pow5Chip gadget provided by the Halo2Library, adds one advice column that takes the input of the hash function and one instance column that takes the expected output of the hash function.
+The PoseidonChip, compared to the Pow5Chip gadget provided by the Halo2Library, adds a vector of advice columns that takes the input of the hash function and one instance column that takes the expected output of the hash function.

-### Configuration
+Similarly to the previous experiment, the PoseidonChip is a the top-level chip of the circuit while the Pow5Chip can be seen as a child chip as you can see from the configuration of the PoseidonChip

 The configuration tree looks like this: